jmankoff/interaction/index.md

 # Late Days

 Each homework will allow late days with a 10% penalty per day.
 Partial days may not be used (i.e., 12 hours late is a 10% deduction, not 5%).
-For exercises, only one late day is allowed and subsequent turn-ins will be given a zero.
-For assignments, up to three late days are allowed after which turn-ins will be given a zero.
+You are allowed to use up to 2 late days on each assignment, after which turn-ins will be given a zero.

-For the quarter, two **penalty-free** late days are provided which can be used on exercises and assignments.
+For the quarter, two **penalty-free** late days are provided which can be used on assignments by filling out the late day request form posted on Piazza.

 - Penalty-free late days do not pause late penalty accumulation. _For example, one late is day is used, but the assignment is turned in two days late: -20%._
-- Usage of penalty-free late days do not extend the last possible date that an assignment can be turned in for any credit. _For example, exercises only have one possible late day, if a late day is used but the assignment is turned in two days late: score is 0._

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->